 There are three main sections to the small intestine:

 The duodenum forms a ‘C’ shape around the head of the pancreas.
-Its main function is to neutralize the acidic gastric contents (called ‘chyme’) and to initiate further digestion; Brunner’s glands in the submucosa secrete alkaline mucus which neutralizes the acidic shame of the stomach and protects the surface of the duodenum.
+Its main function is to neutralize the chyme and to initiate further digestion; Brunner’s glands in the submucosa secrete alkaline mucus and protects the surface of the duodenum.

 The jejenum and the ileum are the greatly coiled parts of the small intestine, and together are about 4-6 meters long.
 The mucosa of these sections is highly folded (the folds are called plica), increasing the surface area available for absorption dramatically.